In this post we will cover everything about what to put in your carry on vs what to pack in your checked bag!

 – Travel adaptor for charing your phone/camera/laptop.
 Make sure to pack all the charging cables in your hand luggage too!

 – If you smoke and need to bring a lighter/e-cigarettes/vape, pack it in your hand luggage as they are not allowed in the cargo.
 Usually only one lighter is permitted in your cabin baggage.

 Anything that may get broken if it goes in the cargo such as:

 As an ex Flight Attendant I strongly advise you to put a padlock on your small carry on suitcase.
-I had many flights where organised criminals would steal items from people’s suitcases in the hat racks when the cabin lights were dimmed and the passengers were asleep.
+I had many flights where organised criminals would steal items from people’s suitcases in the hat racks when the cabin lights were dimmed and the passengers were asleep on long flights.
 Don’t trust everyone is on the plane to have a good holiday.
 Organised crime gangs are common on certain routes (particularly to and from China) so please protect your luggage.

 Bringing liquids in your hand luggage